 Intern Excellence Award

-Hands on DC will also be providing funds to support the existing Urban Alliance Intern Excellence Award.
-Hands on DC’s contribution will be a matching fund, aiming to increase the contribution of Urban Alliance mentors to supporting graduates, increasing sustainability of the program.
-The selection process for scholarship recipients includes a recommendation by an Intern’s Mentor, a brief application to be filled out by the Intern, and a voting process by all Mentors who have contributed.
+Hands on DC also provided funds to support the existing Urban Alliance Intern Excellence Award.
+Hands on DC’s contribution was made in the form of a matching fund, aimed at increasing the contribution of Urban Alliance mentors to supporting graduates, and increasing the overall sustainability of the program.
+The selection process for scholarship recipients included a recommendation by an Intern’s Mentor, a brief application to be filled out by the Intern, and a voting process by all Mentors who have contributed.